-Once you break the ice, comment briefly on the agenda of your webinar.
-Give your attendees a little context into what’s going to be discussed and plan out the structure of the whole session.
+Once you break the ice, go briefly through the agenda of your webinar.
+Give your attendees a little context into what you’re going to talk about and plan out the structure of the whole session.
 You can summarize this in a few bullet points and make it your opening slide.

 Helping people to navigate through your content is ever more important in the online environment, where the participants rely heavily on your verbal delivery.

 4. Do continuous check-ins

 Throughout your webinar, use live polls to collect your attendees’ opinions and check their understanding of the topic.
 Run a poll every 8-10 minutes to re-engage your online audience and actively involve them.